Consciousness: Orchestrated objective reduction

+Attention schema theory

-In 2011, Graziano and Kastner proposed the "attention schema" theory of awareness.
+In 2011, Michael Graziano and Kastner proposed the "attention schema" theory of awareness.
+Graziano went on to publish an expanded discussion of this theory in his book "Consciousness and the Social Brain".
 In that theory, specific cortical areas, notably in the superior temporal sulcus and the temporo-parietal junction, are used to build the construct of awareness and attribute it to other people.
 The same cortical machinery is also used to attribute awareness to oneself.
 Damage to these cortical regions can lead to deficits in consciousness such as hemispatial neglect.
 In the attention schema theory, the value of explaining the feature of awareness and attributing it to a person is to gain a useful predictive model of that person's attentional processing.
 Attention is a style of information processing in which a brain focuses its resources on a limited set of interrelated signals.
 Awareness, in this theory, is a useful, simplified schema that represents attentional states.
 To be aware of X is explained by constructing a model of one's attentional focus on X.

+Entropic brain theory

 The entropic brain is a theory of conscious states informed by neuroimaging research with psychedelic drugs.
 The theory suggests that the brain in primary states such as rapid eye movement (REM) sleep, early psychosis and under the influence of psychedelic drugs, is in a disordered state; normal waking consciousness constrains some of this freedom and makes possible metacognitive functions such as internal self-administered reality testing and self-awareness.
 Criticism has included questioning whether the theory has been adequately tested.

+Projective consciousness model

-In 2017, work by David Rudrauf and colleagues, including Karl Friston, applied the active inference paradigm to consciousness, a model of how sensory data is integrated with priors in a process of projective transformation.
+In 2017, work by David Rudrauf and colleagues, including Karl Friston, applied the active inference paradigm to consciousness, leading to the projective consciousness model (PCM), a model of how sensory data is integrated with priors in a process of projective transformation.
 The authors argue that, while their model identifies a key relationship between computation and phenomenology, it does not completely solve the hard problem of consciousness or completely close the explanatory gap.